javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 - **`expires=Tue, 19 Jan 2038 03:14:07 GMT`**

-The cookie expiration date defines the time, when the browser will automatically delete it.
+The cookie expiration date defines the time when the browser will automatically delete it.

 The date must be exactly in this format, in the GMT timezone.
 We can use `date.toUTCString` to get it.
 For instance, we can set the cookie to expire in 1 day: